 Shaping the parathas

 Divide the dough into 6 parts.
 Shape each part into a ball.
 Dust a ball in flour and roll into a thick circle.
 Smear a little ghee on this.
-Now,Place a tablespoon of filling and seal the filling by pinching the edges of the dough circle together.
+Now,Place a tbsp of filling and seal the filling by pinching the edges of the dough circle together.

 Dust this in flour and roll into thinner circles taking care not to tear the parathas.